manuelsagra/nodepop/README.md

 npm run start
 ```

-If you want to start the server with debug info you need to install nodemon (`npm i -g nodemon`) and then execute:
+If you want to start the server with debug info you need to execute:

 ```shell
 npm run debug